Narborough Lease Extension - Free Consultation

 Why you should start your Narborough lease extension

-It is generally considered that a property with in excess of one hundred years remaining is worth roughly the equivalent as a freehold.
-Where an further 90 years added to any lease with more than 35 years remaining, the premises will be equivalent in value to a freehold for decades to come.
+It is generally considered that a residential leasehold with over one hundred years remaining is worth roughly the equivalent as a freehold.
+Where an additional ninety years added to all but the shortest lease, the property will be worth the same as a freehold for many years in the future.

 Lender Requirement